sleeptoken/zettelkasten/Dynamic Instrumentation.md

-var si = sc.$new("I am a Java String!") si.toString() //take a look at the contents of the string Instance si.charAt(0) // let's call one of the instance methods si.$dispose() //if we don't need our Instance anymore, we can dispose of It, maybe if you're in a situation where your Instance takes up a lot of memory or so
+var si = sc.$new("I am a Java String!") si.toString() //take a look at the contents of the string Instance si.charAt(0) // let's call one of the instance methods si.$dispose() //We can dispose of instances (for example to free up memory) using `$dispose()`, however this is almost never required, as the Garbage Collector should collect unused instances.
 ```

 If we want to know which classes are actually available, we can call `Java.enumerateLoadedClasses()`.
 Note that there are two different versions of this function.